-The risk inherent in social media like Facebook, Twitter, and LinkedIn is the creation of online relationships with people you really don't know and perhaps wouldn't want to meet face-to-face.
+The risk inherent in social media is the creation of online relationships with people you really don't know and perhaps wouldn't want to meet faceto-face.
 The casual nature of social media can easily lead to oversharing.
 Some common sense habits about posting and sharing information provide your first line of defense against misuse of social media.